 BVG / LPP (Second Pillar Pension)

-This is a Occupational Benefits plan and is compulsory if your nanny earns more than 21 060CHF per annum – the employer will be responsible for taking out a second pillar pension for the employee.
+This is a Occupational Benefits plan and is compulsory if your nanny earns more than 21 060CHF per annum or 1755CHF per month – the employer will be responsible for taking out a second pillar pension for the employee.
 This premium is paid in equal parts monthly by both employer and employee.
 Fo more information, please take a look at this link with relevant information – Meaning and Objectives of Occupational Pensions Funds

 Social insurance contributions